qradiolink/qradiolink/README.md

 About
 -----

-*QRadioLink* is a GNU/Linux software defined radio VOIP (radio over IP) transceiver application using Internet for communication, built on top of [GNU radio](https://www.gnuradio.org/), which allows experimenting with software defined radio hardware using different digital and analog radio signals and a Qt5 user interface.
+*QRadioLink* is a GNU/Linux software defined radio VOIP (radio over IP) transceiver application using Internet protocols for communication, built on top of [GNU radio](https://www.gnuradio.org/), which allows experimenting with software defined radio hardware using different digital and analog radio signals and a Qt5 user interface.